Feature #67686

 Updated by Benni Mack over 7 years ago

-Updated by Oliver Hader over 6 years ago
+Updated by Oliver Hader about 7 years ago

 @Jigal van Hemert will you continue here?

-Updated by Susanne Moog about 4 years ago
+Updated by Susanne Moog over 4 years ago

 As nobody is actively working on this issue and this should be considered in conjunction #67686 I'm going to close this one and we can use the other issue to get a high level overview of the topic.
 If somebody wants to get involved here, I would suggest starting an initiative because the topic is probably bigger than a single issue can contain.